Scientific: Acacia saligna

 Propagation: Seed, scarify in 95% sulfuric acid for 30 minutes then wash on running tepid water for 30 minutes.

-Additional comments: Careful planning and use of blue leaf wattle is needed because of it's wide spreading habit and pendulous umbrella like form.
-Plant this spreading tree in a small space and it's maintenance requirements (pruning) will be high.
-This is not a street tree or for use in areas of high traffic.
-It is also relatively short lived and prone to limb breakage during high wind events, especially if over watered.
+Additional comments: The careful planning and use of blue-leaf wattle is critical because of its wide-spreading habit and pendulous umbrella-like form (takes up A LOT of space).
+If one naively plants this spreading small tree in a small space, then its future maintenance requirements (pruning) will be annoyingly high.
+ALWAYS keep in mind that this is NOT a street tree or a tree to be planted in high traffic locations.
+It is also relatively short lived and weak wooded, which means that catastrophic limb failure during high wind events can occur....especially if this tree is over watered.